Buick Century: Fifth generation (1982–1996)

+1989 facelift

 The Century received a facelift in late 1988 for the 1989 model year, gaining a new more-rounded roofline, but continuing on the A-body platform.
 Black plastic inserts with the Buick tri-shield emblem replaced the rear quarter windows.
 The front end received flush headlamps and a rounded grille, and the stand-up hood ornament was now standard.
 All sedan models were easily distinguished by their full-width taillights that followed a Buick tradition of big taillights.
 The 3300 was introduced in 1989 as a replacement for the 3800 cc engine, offering an increase of 10 horsepower, but a loss of 15 lb-ft of torque.
 The smaller engine featured multiport fuel injection, waste spark distributor-less ignition controlled by the ECM after startup, but had no balance shaft.
 An interior refresh came in 1989 for 1990 models.

 The 1989 model had seatbelts mounted on the b-pillar, for 1990-1996 the seatbelts were mounted on the door.
 From 1989 to 1992, the Century had a black bumper and side trim, and from 1993 to 1996 the Century had a bodycolored trim.

-Originally for 1990, the Century, as with the rest of the A-body range, was intended to be phased out in favor of the more modern W-body line of midsized cars.
-However, the Century, as well as its sister the Oldsmobile Cutlass Ciera, continued to remain popular nearing the end of their initial runs.
-Thus, it was decided that the older Century and Cutlass Ciera would instead continue production alongside their proposed replacements, the Regal and Cutlass Supreme respectively, as lower priced alternatives.
+Originally, the Century, as with the rest of the A-body range, was intended to be phased out in 1990 in favor of the more modern W-body line of midsized cars.
+However, the Century (and its sister car, the Oldsmobile Cutlass Ciera) continued to remain popular nearing the intended end of their production runs.
+Thus, it was decided that the older Century and Cutlass Ciera would instead continue production as lower priced alternatives to their proposed replacements, the Regal and Cutlass Supreme respectively.